LISTEN TO THE AUDIO VERSION!

 It's also a great way to get outside your friend group.
 If you're going to university in your home town, there is a good chance that you are now in post-secondary with the same people you went to high school with, and maybe elementary school before that.
 It's almost always a good idea to branch out, meet people outside your social circle, with different interests, different cultures and daily lives, people who may challenge you and help you grow as a person.

 4. Business know-how

-Running a blog can be a lot like running a business— in fact, if you're pretty good at this blogging thing, it can be a business (I'm not going to talk about this a whole lot here, but if you're interested in how to start a blog, you can check out my guide here).
+Running a blog can be a lot like running a business— in fact, if you're pretty good at this blogging thing, it can be a business (I'm not going to talk about this a whole lot here, but if you're interested in how to start a blog, you can check out some relevant blog posts here).
 When I started out blogging, I had no experience.
 I didn't buy a guide, I didn't know what I was doing, and it took me an awful long time to build a successful business— but I also did it on my own.
 I've never been to business school (English major) and I've never taken any kind of business courses, but through self-teaching and lots of exploring, I now run two blogs, and a successful business.

 With the way the job market is going, it's very very good idea to get some business know-how under your belt— these skills will serve you extremely well whether you work for a typical company, freelance, or dive into starting your own business.
 Plus, working for yourself, setting your own scheduling, and doing what you love very single day is ridiculously fulfilling and awesome.